 The State setting determines whether the port is active or inactive.
-An inactive port does not occupy time slots on a WAN link.
-Set State to standby (stdby) for ports you are not using or have not yet configured.
+An inactive port does not occupy timeslots on a WAN link.
+Set the State setting to standby (stdby) for ports you are not using or have not yet configured.
 Set it to active (actv) for ports that are ready for use.
-The control leads assume the status shown in Table 1-14 for the different states.
+The control leads assume the status shown in Table 1-10 for the different states.